 Iappeal to you by the mercy of God.
 This appeal is made by Paul, or rather, it is made by God through Paul, because of God’s desire to be loved rather than feared, to be a father rather than a Lord.
 God appeals to us in his mercy to avoid having to punish us in his severity.

 Do not be afraid.
 This cross inflicts a mortal injury, not on me, but on death.
 These nails no longer pain me, but only deepen your love for me.
 I do not cry out because of these wounds, but through them I draw you into my heart.
 My body was stretched on the cross as a symbol, not of how much I suffered, but of my all-embracing love.

 Listen now to what the Apostle urges us to do.
-I appeal to you, he says, to present your bodies as a living sacrifice.
-By this exhortation of his, Paul has raised all men to priestly status.
+I appeal to you, he says, to present your bodies as a living sacrifice [Romans 12:1].

-How marvellous is the priesthood of the Christian, for he is both the victim that is offered on his own behalf, and the priest who makes the offering.
+How marvelous is the priesthood of the Christian, for he is both the victim that is offered on his own behalf, and the priest who makes the offering.
 He does not need to go beyond himself to seek what he is to immolate to God: with himself and in himself he brings the sacrifice he is to offer God for himself.
 The victim remains and the priest remains, always one and the same.
 Immolated, the victim still lives: the priest who immolates cannot kill.
 Truly it is an amazing sacrifice in which a body is offered without being slain and blood is offered without being shed.

 The Apostle says: I appeal to you by the mercy of God to present your bodies as a living sacrifice.
 Brethren, this sacrifice follows the pattern of Christ’s sacrifice by which he gave his body as a living immolation for the life of the world.
 He really made his body a living sacrifice, because, though slain, he continues to live.
 In such a victim death receives its ransom, but the victim remains alive.
 Death itself suffers the punishment.
 This is why death for the martyrs is actually a birth, and their end a beginning.
 Their execution is the door to life, and those who were thought to have been blotted out from the earth shine brilliantly in heaven.

 Each of us is called to be both a sacrifice to God and his priest.
 Do not forfeit what divine authority confers on you.
 Put on the garment of holiness, gird yourself with the belt of chastity.
 Let Christ be your helmet, let the cross on your forehead be your unfailing protection.
 Your breastplate should be the knowledge of God that he himself has given you.
 Keep burning continually the sweet smelling incense of prayer.
 Take up the sword of the Spirit.
 Let your heart be an altar.
 Then, with full confidence in God, present your body for sacrifice.